How to Get Better Stains and Colors in Decorative Concrete

 Running through the entire process from start to finish is the importance of understanding moisture’s role at each stage of a colored concrete’s production, installation and finish.
 The more uniformly moisture is distributed through the entire slab, the better the finished color will be.

-A final step in monitoring any slab’s drying time is accurate moisture testing.
+A final step in monitoring any concrete slab’s drying time is accurate moisture testing.
 When following ASTM standards, test sites around the job site can help monitor the overall moisture levels of the slab, not only for uniform color development but also for overall slab performance.

-Relative humidity testing, like with the Rapid RH®, allows test sensors to be installed within the slab where, once acclimated, moisture content can be monitored quickly and easily as often as necessary.
 Particularly when a curing compound is used, or if mix ratios have been adjusted for various admixtures or color additions, the final drying schedule can be impacted.
 Only accurate RH testing can adequately determine when the colored concrete is ready for its final finish to become a strong, beautiful colored concrete floor.

-Last updated on April 19th, 2024
+Last updated on September 19th, 2024